Buzzard Rock Trail: A 6-Mile Hike with Commanding Views Near Front Royal, Virginia

 The views were gorgeous.
 I had no idea at the time, however, that even more breathtaking views were only a few more steps ahead on the trail.

-AllTrails lists a longer hike, which continues past the overlook, as 7.4 miles.
-I didn’t have time for a hike of this length, but was able to return in early-December.
+AllTrails lists a longer hike, which continues past the overlook, as 6.2 miles round trip.
+I didn’t have time for a hike of this length and elevation gain.

 I definitely felt like this was more of a “moderate” hike in the George Washington National Forest, and I have done some very hard Virginia hikes.